bobbyy16/Asana-Airtable-Integration/readme.md

-## Webhooks Processor: Automate Asana Task Management with Airtable
+## Automate Asana Task Management with Airtable

 This Node.js application bridges the gap between Asana and Airtable, enabling seamless synchronization of task events.
 It listens for incoming webhooks from Asana, processes task updates (adding, deleting, or modifying), retrieves detailed task information using Asana's API, and keeps your Airtable base in sync.
 [Demo Video](https://www.loom.com/share/44477fe546044e56b435a6ad8f1dfb68?sid=ebf8b3e2-e861-4c91-a2af-117a52e9a0ce)